 - Chrissy has a similar idea.
 She uses a 5 gallon pail, and drills holes all around and then she planted tomato plants all around it, and filled it with manure.
 Each time she filled the pail to water her tomatoes, the tomatoes received a healthy dose of poo stew.
 Chrissy ended up having massive tomato plants, and more tomatoes than she knew what to do with.
 Thanks for this tip, Chrissy, and I absolutely love the term “poo stew!”

-If you have tried this technique and had success, please leave your tips in the comments below.
+If you have tried this soda bottle drip feeder and had success, please leave your tips in the comments below.
 I will update the article periodically with your ideas.

 Note on the plastic bottles and chemicals forming.